 If you received a Form 1095-B or Form 1095-C from the State of California and you have questions, you are in the right place.

-By by January 31, the State of California, via the State Controller's Office, will issue a Form 1095-C to its full-time employees with information about the health coverage offered, if any, to the employee and their dependent children.
+By January 31, the State of California, via the State Controller's Office, will issue a Form 1095-C to its full-time employees with information about the health coverage offered, if any, to the employee, their spouse and dependents.
 The state's health coverage providers will also issue a Form 1095-B to employees who were enrolled in state-sponsored health coverage for at least one day during the preceding calendar year.

 Below are answers to frequently asked questions about these forms.